stevendnoble/stevendnoble.github.io/recipes/favorites/_posts/2024-01-01-sausage-rolls.md

 # Sausage Rolls

-## Flaky, Savory Party Food

-Good sausage rolls need a filling that is flavorful but not wet.
-Grating the onion keeps the filling juicy, while breadcrumbs help bind everything so the pastry stays crisp.

-Fennel gives the pork a classic sausage-shop flavor.
-Crush the seeds lightly so their aroma spreads through the filling.

-## Serving Ideas

-Serve as appetizers, lunchbox snacks, game-day food, or part of a brunch spread.
+## Another Australian Favorite

+I make sausage rolls for the same reason I make meat pies: my partner is from Australia and loves them.
+We go back every year and always get them while we are there, so making them at home brings a little of that trip back with us.

+They are flaky, savory, easy to share, and exactly the kind of thing that disappears quickly if you put out a tray.

+## Tips and Variations

+- Keep the puff pastry cold so it bakes flaky.
+- Cut smaller rolls for parties or larger ones for lunch.
-Tomato sauce is classic, but mustard, chutney, or a spicy mayo all work well.
+- Serve with tomato sauce, mustard, chutney, pickles, or a simple salad.

-## Variations

-Use half pork and half chicken or turkey for a lighter filling.
-Add chopped parsley, thyme, grated apple, or a pinch of chili flakes to change the flavor.
+- Add grated apple, fennel seed, herbs, or a little chili to the sausage filling.

-For smaller party rolls, cut each log into bite-sized pieces before baking.

-## Make-Ahead Tips

-Assemble the rolls and refrigerate them for a few hours before baking, or freeze them unbaked.
-Bake from frozen at 400°F, adding a few extra minutes as needed.
+- Freeze unbaked rolls and bake from frozen, adding a few extra minutes.